How We Reviewed CenturyLink

 Is CenturyLink available where I live?

 CenturyLink covers a wide swathe of the country — 39 states in total, concentrated in the Pacific Northwest, Midwest, and Eastern seaboard.
-With nearly 50 million Americans under the auspices of CenturyLink, it’s the second largest DSL provider in the country.
+With nearly 50 million Americans under the auspices of CenturyLink, it’s the third-largest DSL provider in the country.